BrainDynamicsUSYD/nftsim/README.md

 On Linux: `gcc` 4.8 or higher; `clang 3.7` or higher.
 On MacOS: `clang` 3.3 or later version;

-Additionally, to build the reference manual you'll need `doxygen` and `graphviz`.
+Additionally, to build the developer reference manual you'll need `doxygen` and `graphviz`.
+The latter provides the DOT language.

-The user manual is built using `pdflatex`.
+The user manual is compiled using `pdflatex` an it is also provided as a pdf (`doc/NeurofieldManual.pdf`).

-### Build/compilation
+### Compiling and building from the source code

-To build the executable on Linux or Mac, open a terminal in the neurofield directory and type:
+To build the executable on Linux or MacOS, open a terminal in the `neurofield` directory and type:

     make

-this produces the executable (`bin/neurofield`).
-The user-manual is available as `doc/NeurofieldManual.pdf`.
+this produces the executable `bin/neurofield` and autogenerates the documentation.

-To build the reference manual, generated from the code, type:
+To build only the reference manual type:

     make reference-manual